StefanNienhuis/homebridge-triggi/README.md

 With homebridge-triggi you can use all your Triggi services in homekit.
 In homekit you have a button, if you press that button it wil connect to the Triggi server and run your action!

 ## How to install
-First if you haven't installed homebridge jet install it by using the command:
+First if you haven't installed homebridge yet install it by using the command:

 `npm install -g homebridge`